TIY-LR-FEE-2015-Fall/assignments/17-login-form/README.md

 ## Functionality Mode
-* The login form should display the following errors to the user if their input is invalid:
+* The login form should alert if the login attempt fails (did not match username and password)
-	* Please enter an email address before logging in.
-	* Please enter a password before logging in.
-	* Your user was not found.
-	* The password you entered is incorrect.
 * If the user logs in successfully they should be redirected to http://theironyard.com
 * The email address field should not allow non-email address input.
 * The password address field should have the letters obfuscated.